hyperstack-org/hyperstack/README.md

 You will also find an `app/policies` folder with a simple access policy suited for development.
 Policies are how you will provide detailed access control to your Isomorphic models.

+## Developing and Testing

+`git clone` the project.

+setup the environment
+`bundle install`
+`cd spec/test_app`
+`bundle install`
+`bundle exec rake db:create`
+`cd ../..`

+run the tests
+`bundle exec rake`

+client side tests will run normally in the headless poltergeist browser environment.
+To see what is going on say
+`DRIVER=ff bundle exec rake`

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ruby-hyperloop/hyper-operation.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Code of Conduct](https://github.com/ruby-hyperloop/hyper-operation/blob/master/CODE_OF_CONDUCT.md) code of conduct.